Indiana Deceptive Consumer Sales Act - IDCSA Attorney

 False Performance Claims

-Representing that a product has performance, characteristics, or uses it does not have.
+Representing that goods or services have performance, characteristics, or uses they do not possess.

 Used Sold as New

-Selling used, reconditioned, or reclaimed goods as new.
+Selling used, reconditioned, or reclaimed goods as brand new.

 Bait and Switch

-Advertising goods with the intent not to sell them as advertised to lure customers.
+Advertising goods with the active intent not to sell them as advertised to lure you into another purchase.

 False Price Advantages